Mushroom ravioli with garlic butter sauce

 You can also prepare a cream sauce for a creamy version.
 To do this, heat the cream in a pan and add grated parmesan.
 Season the sauce with a little salt and pepper and add the ravioli.

-In summary, there are many ways to serve a suitable sauce with porcini mushroom ravioli.
-Whether butter and sage, tomatoes or cream sauce - it all depends on your personal taste.
-Just try what you like best!
+So there are many ways to serve a suitable sauce with porcini mushroom ravioli.
+Whether butter-sage, tomatoes or cream sauce – it all depends on your personal taste.
+Just try out what you like best!
+You can also find more tips here.

 Click on the photo and then make a note of “Mushroom Ravioli Recipes” on Pinterest